-STANDARD Non-commercial drivers eligible for a licence if they understand their diabetic condition and the close interrelationship between insulin and diet and exercise, and Routinely follow their physician's instructions about diet, medication, glucose monitoring, and hypoglycemia prevention and management conditions for maintaining a licence are met Conditions for maintaining licence Remains under regular medical supervision to ensure that any progression in their condition or development of chronic complications does not go unattended Stops driving immediately if hypoglycemia is identified or suspected Does not drive when glucose level is below 4.0 mmol/L Does not drive until at least 40 minutes after successful treatment of hypoglycemia, and blood glucose level has increased to at least 5.0 mmol/L When driving, tests blood glucose immediately before driving and approximately every 4 hours while driving, and have an available source of rapidly absorbable glucose Reassessment If blood glucose levels and treatment are not stable, reassess more frequently at the discretion of the Authority Information from health care providers Description of treatment Opinion of treating physician whether the driver understands their diabetic condition and the close interrelationship between insulin and diet and exercise Rationale Drivers with diabetes who are treated with insulin therapy are at risk for hypoglycemia.
+STANDARD Eligible for a non-commercial licence if REVISED they understand their diabetic condition and the close interrelationship between insulin and diet and exercise, and Routinely follow their physician's instructions about diet, medication, glucose monitoring, and hypoglycemia prevention and management conditions for maintaining a licence are met Conditions for maintaining licence Remains under regular medical supervision to ensure that any progression in their condition or development of chronic complications does not go unattended Stops driving immediately if hypoglycemia is identified or suspected Does not drive when glucose level is below 4.0 mmol/L Does not drive until at least 40 minutes after successful treatment of hypoglycemia, and blood glucose level has increased to at least 5.0 mmol/L When driving, tests blood glucose immediately before driving and approximately every 4 hours while driving, and have an available source of rapidly absorbable glucose Reassessment If blood glucose levels and treatment are not stable, reassess more frequently at the discretion of the Authority Information from Description of treatment health care providers Opinion of treating physician whether the driver understands their diabetic condition and the close interrelationship between insulin and diet and exercise Rationale Drivers with diabetes who are treated with insulin or insulin secretagogue therapy are at risk for hypoglycemia.
 In addition to the conditions regarding how to avoid severe hypoglycemia while driving that apply to drivers treated with insulin secretagogues, there are additional conditions for checking and monitoring blood glucose.
 These conditions are based on guidelines published by the Diabetes Canada.